ddc-java-12/personal-android-project-darbach/docs/index.md

 * Create a "Share" button to send a formula or result to contacts through text or email.
 * Integration with a virtual tabletop like Roll20 or Fantasy Grounds.

+## Current State of the App

+* Creating, saving, and deleting Custom Die is not yet implemented.
+* The Dice Tray screen is partially implemented.
+It does not yet show the

 ## License

 Copyright 2021 Daniel Arbach